What are Antioxidants?

 - Saturated fat from cocoa butter…not so bad, and maybe good.
 One third of the fat in cocoa butter comes from stearic acid, which does not raise LDL cholesterol like most other saturated fats.
 Another third comes from oleic acid, a heart healthy monounsaturated fat.
 Stearic acid is converted in the liver to oleic acid.

 - Reduces gathering of platelets and buildup of plaque in the arteries.
 Evidence shows that the level of epicatechin (the powerful antioxidant in chocolate) is increased after eating flavanol rich chocolate.
 Epicatechin augments the availability of nitric oxide in the vascular system, retarding the buildup of plaque.
-Furthermore, this facilitates increased blood flow which also inhibits the clumping of platelets which in turn form clots in
+Furthermore, this facilitates increased blood flow which also inhibits the clumping of platelets which in turn form clots in the arteries.

 - Chocolate, an aphrodisiac?
 While this has been debated, we do know that chocolate releases naturally occurring and mood enhancing phenylthylemine and serotonin from the brain into the human system.
 Typically, these two substances occur naturally in the brain and are released into the nervous system when we are happy, or when we are experiencing the feelings of love or passion.